English Major (BA)

 Sharpen your creativity with our program that will hone your technical skills and guide you through the process of writing a novel, script, or work of your choosing.

-Concentration in professional writing and rhetoric
+English major-professional writing and rhetoric

 Elevate your professional communication with a concentration that covers writing in a variety of post-college fields.